plausible/docs/docs/plausible-script.md

 To integrate your website with Plausible Analytics, you need to be able to update the HTML code of the website you want to track.
 Paste your Plausible Analytics tracking script code into the Header (`<head>`) section of your site.
 Place the tracking script within the `<head> … </head>` tags.

+### You can also use our community integrations

+Thanks to the members of our community, there are now Plausible Analytics community integrations for several frameworks.
+See the [full list](community-integrations.md) and choose your framework.

+### Alternatively you can serve the script from your domain as a first-party connection

+We offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
+See the full instructions on [how to setup a custom subdomain and serve the Plausible Analytics script as a first-party connection](custom-domain.md).

 ## Verify if the script is installed on your site

 After you've added the Plausible Analytics script to the HTML of your website, you should see the script installed on your site.
 You can verify this by viewing the HTML of your website in your favorite web browser.